datocms/gatsby-source-datocms/README.md

 }
 ```

-This package exposes a `HelmetDatoCms` component to make it easier use these information with Helmet:
+This package exposes a `HelmetDatoCms` component and a `datoCmsSeoMetaTagsFields`
+GraphQL fragment to make it easier use these information in your website:

 ```js
 import React from 'react'